Pushing and syncing changes

 Importantly, understand the impact of pushing changes:

-Once you’ve tested all changes in the development environment, if you have a production environment in your app, you can sync these changes from development to production.
+Once you’ve tested all changes in the development environment, if you have a staging or production environment in your app, you can sync these changes from development to production.

 When syncing changes, the following steps occur: